leftfield-geospatial/orthority/README.md

 ```

 ## Known limitations
 - The `conda` `gdal` package does not support 12bit jpeg compression (the format sometimes used by NGI).
 Any tiff compressed in this way would need to be converted using a tool capable of reading these tiffs.
 You should ensure that the image geo-referenced position is not changed by this conversion, as that would invalidate existing camera position information. `gdal_translate` supplied by [OSGeo4W](https://trac.osgeo.org/osgeo4w/) is one option for conversion.
 The [`batch_recompress`](#batch_recompress) script uses `gdal_translate` to perform this conversion.
-Converted files can then be processed with [ortho_im](#ortho_im).
+Converted files can then be processed with [`simple-ortho`](#simple-ortho).

 ## License
 This project is licensed under the terms of the [Apache-2.0 License](LICENSE).